alexunder/alexunder.github.com/_posts/2014-05-31-android-ril-code-review-1.markdown

 # RIL Overview

 RIL is the abbreviation of "Radio Interface Layer".
-In the android software platform, the RIL sub system communicates with BaseBand chip downwards, and provides the android framework with phones' related services upwards, such as Call, sms, etc. Its location in android softeware  stack is shown in graph below:
+In the Android software platform, the RIL subsystem communicates with BaseBand chip downwards and provides the Android framework with phones' related services upwards, such as Call, SMS, etc. Its location in android software  stack is shown in the graph below:

 ![alt text](/images/notes/RIL-architecture.PNG "RIL-architecture.PNG")

-In the lower layer, RIL communicates with Baseband chip via the linux virtual UART driver, we don't want to cover some details about the interactions between the UART driver and the real baseband chip, in this place, this serial port is on behalf of the baseband chip.
+In the lower layer, RIL communicates with Baseband chip via the Linux virtual UART driver, we don't want to cover some details about the interactions between the UART driver and the real baseband chip, in this place, this serial port is on behalf of the baseband chip.
 In the upper layer, RIL communicates with the framework via socket.
-The java layer in framework is not our point, what we will talk about is the green part in above graph.
+The Java layer in the framework is not our point, what we will talk about is the green part in the above graph.

 # The compoents in RIL